minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 and compared with years with little environmental happenings.

 // mention fixing for party!!
+// party & year FEs: adjusts for the influence that political party alignment might have on the results, along with the same temporal factors as before.
+This might capture differences in policies, ideologies, or priorities that vary systematically between parties.

 Lastly, in the strictest model, I fix for both legislators and years.
 The reason behind fixing for something as large as the representative, is because it gives